Project Goal

 Some small edits have been made to remove what might be called distractions, such as long pauses, coughs, stutters, and background noises.
 In many cases, it would be more distracting to remove the section containing a noise than to leave it, because the natural timing or inflection is altered, and so many of these rough spots can be found in the final processed recordings.
 The most radical editing that has been done is occasionally to smooth over a misstatement.
 For example, if the original says, “…he had to allow Hezekiah, …or Sennacherib… to blaspheme Jehovah…”, the edited version may have, “…he had to allow Sennacherib to blaspheme Jehovah…”

-A summary of the kinds of edits that have been made is presented in the project notes section for each recording, and of course, the original unedited file is always available as well.
+A summary of the kinds of edits that have been made is presented in the project notes section for each recording, and of course, the original unedited file can be made available to you upon request.

 Data Compression